Vaccines help build lasting protection for your child.

 • Over the age of 18?

-Did you know you may still be covered for free vaccination in your province outside of school-based vaccine programs?
+You may still be eligible for publicly funded vaccination in your province outside of school-based vaccine programs.

 Visit your provincial health authority’s website to learn more!